A guide to Mobile Device Management remote control and viewing

 ** – Technically you can see notifications while remotely viewing or controlling a device, but this isn’t a key use for either feature.

-Do you need remote viewing and access to devices?
+Do you need remote viewing and control for devices?
 Get in touch!

 Whether you need to remotely access 100 or 10,000 devices, Esper has the platform to do it.
 Using our secure remote viewer plugin (which we deploy to your devices), you can control devices remotely with our console, and access even more powerful features like Secure Remote ADB using the Esper CLI.
-Give us a chat today so we can help you take full control of your device fleet.
+Give us a chat today so we can help you take full control of your device fleet — you can even try us out for free.

 Featured image source: Rawpixel.com/Shutterstock.com